gearglow/ReptiliaWithATwist/The List.md

 "Champions, mount your brooms!"
 Bagman boomed.
 "Three, two, one, GO!"

 The curtain fell.
-As Robbie took over the airwaves with Motörhead's _Ace of Spades,_ Elysia dropped a shouted "_kettenblitzschlag!_" behind her and shot forward with an ear-splitting roar as the sound barrier shattered in her wake.
+As Robbie took over the airwaves with Motörhead's _Ace of Spades,_ Elysia dropped a muttered (and unheard) "_kettenblitzschlag!_" behind her and shot forward with an ear-splitting roar as the sound barrier shattered in her wake.

 The spell she'd cast, a German chain-lightning stunner, caught all five of the other champions.
 It didn't knock them unconscious, but it did lock their muscles for several crucial seconds -- plenty of time for Elysia to gain an early and dominating lead.